Crispy squid sisig (also called pusit sisig) is a seafood version of classic Filipino sisig.

 Instructions

-- Make the sauce: In a small bowl, mix mayonnaise, vinegar, soy sauce, oyster sauce, and water until smooth.
+- Combine mayonnaise, vinegar, soy sauce, oyster sauce, and water.
 Set aside.

-- Coat: In a bowl, mix flour, cornstarch, baking powder, and a generous pinch of salt.
-Dredge squid, shake off excess.
+- Toss with flour, cornstarch, baking powder, and salt.
+Shake off excess.

-- Fry: Heat oil to medium-high (350°F).
-Fry squid in batches, about 6 minutes, until golden and crispy.
+- Fry in hot oil, in batches, until golden and crisp (about 6 minutes).
 Drain, then chop.

-- Serve: Top with reserved onions and optional toppings.
-Serve hot!
+- Top with reserved onion and optional toppings.
+Serve hot.

 Notes